shansekai/anime-chan-website/README.md

 ## :star: Contribution

-All sort of contributions are website.
+All sort of contributions are welcome.
 Just [create a issue][repo] before working on something.

 Happy coding :tada: